 Not only are the aligners virtually invisible, they are removable, so you can eat and drink what you want while in treatment.
 Plus, brushing and flossing are no problem.
 They are also more comfortable than traditional braces, with no metal or wires, which also means you spend less time in our office getting adjustments.

-Dr. Mack and Dr. Hansen program tooth movements to allow patients to change their aligners every week, making treatment more efficient,as well as comfortable, for you!
+Dr. Mack and Dr. Hansen program tooth movements to allow patients to change their aligners every week or so, making treatment more efficient,as well as comfortable, for you!
 Visits at our office are typically every 8-12 weeks with this type of treatment too.
 Another neat aspect is that Invisalign treatment also allows you to view your own virtual treatment plan when you start so you can see how your straight teeth will look when your treatment is complete.

 How does it work?

 When undergoing treatment with Dr. Mack and Dr. Hansen, you will wear each set of aligners for about a week, removing them only to eat, drink, brush, and floss.
 As you replace each aligner with the next in the series, your teeth will move — little by little, week by week — until they have straightened to their final positions.
 You'll visit us about every 8-12 weeks to ensure that your treatment is progressing as planned.
 Total treatment time is usually between 9 to 15 months, but some cases are shorter, some are longer.
 If you would like to learn more, you can request a complimentary consulation by clicking HERE.

 For more information on Invisalign, you can visit the Invisalign website.